InfoManiac742/rb-glitch-tutorials/trainer_escape.md

 As you black out, the trainer engaged music will play, and the <img src=exclamation.png> icon will appear for a split second.

 <img src=death_warp.gif>

+## Part 2: Explanation
+For exactly one frame after they appear on-screen, trainers are incapable of detecting a player.
+This lets us perform an action (in this case, opening the menu) during that one frame.
+By holding down the Start button while the character is moving, we can buffer our Start input so that the menu pops up on the first possible frame.
+Because the game is essentially "paused" in the Start menu, the trainer will not catch us until we close the Start menu.
+By escaping the trainer (suc